Indigenous-International Interactions for Sustainable Development

 SDG 10.2: By 2030, empower and promote the social, economic and political inclusion of all, irrespective of age, sex, disability, race, ethnicity, origin, religion or economic or other status

-Heike Schroeder, Professor of Environmental Governance, School of International Development.
+Heike Schroeder, Professor of Environmental Governance, School of Global Development*.